Aliases for CAD Gene

 GeneCards Summary for CAD Gene

 CAD (Carbamoyl-Phosphate Synthetase 2, Aspartate Transcarbamylase, And Dihydroorotase) is a Protein Coding gene.
-Diseases associated with CAD include Epileptic Encephalopathy, Early Infantile, 50.
-Among its related pathways are Validated targets of C-MYC transcriptional activation and Metabolism.
+Diseases associated with CAD include Epileptic Encephalopathy, Early Infantile, 50 and Paramyloidosis.
+Among its related pathways are MAP Kinase Signaling and Metabolism.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and enzyme binding.
 An important paralog of this gene is CPS1.

 This protein is a 'fusion' protein encoding four enzymatic activities of the pyrimidine pathway (GATase, CPSase, ATCase and DHOase).